MomX/MomX/README.md

 install.packages("MomX")
 ```

-But I recommend using the development version from GitHub with:
+But I recommend using the (working) development version from GitHub with:

 ``` r
 # install.packages("devtools")
 devtools::install_github("MomX/MomX")
 ```

-Then, all MomX packages will be loadable with a single call to:
+Then, all MomX packages (only Momocs so far) will be loadable with a single call to:

 ``` r
 library(MomX)